Charter

 The education industry is always hard to break into because people have so many different needs, but our users said they use and like these three sources the most.
 So lets see what are they doing right and wrong?
 Breaking down their strengths and weaknesses will help us figure out how our educational platform will hold-up.

-Check out the full compentive Analysis here
+Check out the full compentive Analysis hereUser flows & User stories

 Now that we know people want to have courses suggested to them and an easier way to find quality resources that are free.
 It’s a good time to created user stories to highlight the main features of the product.
 The user stories were then converted into User flows done in Sketch, to illustrate how the user would interact with the product and accomplish those goals.

-As a New User I want to sign-up so that I can save the courses that were curated for me and remove the ones I’m not interested in.
+Check out user stories broken down into flows here and all of the flows as one hereAs a New User I want to sign-up so that I can save the courses that were curated for me and remove the ones I’m not interested in.

 As a Returning User I want courses or resources to be suggested to me based on my interests so that I can steam line my learning process.